femogas/datalogger/redis/README.md

 ### `func NewClient(logger *logrus.Logger, ctx context.Context) (*Client, error)`

 Initializes and returns a new Redis client.
+The `context.CancelFunc` is not required as a parameter.

 - **Parameters:**